phalcon-orphanage/docs/es-es/events.md

 <a name='components-that-trigger-events'></a>

-## Creating components that trigger Events
+## Creando Componentes que Desencadenan Eventos

 You can create components in your application that trigger events to an EventsManager.
 As a consequence, there may exist listeners that react to these events when generated.
 In the following example we're creating a component called `MyComponent`.
 This component is EventsManager aware (it implements [Phalcon\Events\EventsAwareInterface](api/Phalcon_Events_EventsAwareInterface)); when its `someTask()` method is executed it triggers two events to any listener in the EventsManager: